home ResumeDemoReelResearchSoftwareAnimationMusicPersonal

 Mesh Colors

-A head model textured using mesh colors.
-Mesh colors are painted using our 3D mesh color painting tool.
-(Modeled and painted by Murat Afsar)
+A lizard model textured using mesh colors.
+Mesh colors in this examples are copied from a 2D texture.
+(Model by Murat Afsar)

 Abstract